 CBI mediators apply our proven consensus-building skills and frameworks to help natural and cultural resource managers:

-From developing a Habitat Conservation Plan for the Edwards Aquifer in greater San Antonio Texas to formulating a management plan for the future of historic Dune Shacks on the Cape Cod National Seashore, CBI has helped parties explore values, history, and options and generate actionable plans informed by robust technical analysis.
+From developing a Habitat Conservation Plan for the Edwards Aquifer in greater San Antonio, Texas, to formulating a management plan for the future of the historic Dune Shacks on the Cape Cod National Seashore, CBI has helped explore values, history, and options and generate actionable plans informed by robust technical analysis.

 CBI has a wealth of experience, and because of this, they are able to customize engagements to strategically address client and stakeholder needs.
 We worked together in Alberta, bringing together oil and gas executives and indigenous communities.
 CBI helped us resolve legacy issues, develop a common language, and craft a path forward.
 There was a big return economically and socially for both the companies and the indigenous communities.